bozerkins/clickhouse-client/README.md

 ### Query data into Closure (function-callable)

-This method is useful when you intend to divide one clickhouse response into several destinations.
+This method is useful when you intend to divide one Clickhouse response into several destinations.

  ```php
  # open file 1